emagood/third-person-Godot-4/README.md

 Changes to touch buttons

-Fixed the broken menu and player scenes in the Godot 4.3 version
+Fixed the broken scene and player scenes in the Godot 4.3 version

+added a test menu and a settings save,
+Saved depending on the platform

 ## License
 MIT